 The invasive species that’s been the topic of frustration for many is also tasty and healthy.
-Japanese Knotweed, locally referred as Mile-a-Minute, is a fast growing plant that can quickly take over a backyard garden in just a season.
-Its been blamed for infiltrating foundations of homes and growing faster than you can cut it back, but did you know steaming the plant’s young shoots is tastier than any store bought asparagus?
+Japanese Knotweed, locally referred to as Mile-a-Minute, is a fast-growing plant that can quickly take over a backyard garden in just a season.
+It’s been blamed for infiltrating foundations of homes and growing faster than you can cut it back, but did you know steaming the plant’s young shoots is tastier than any store-bought asparagus?
 We’ve grown to love the plant and use it in all sorts of cooking from soups to stir-fry and mixed roasted veggies.

 Edible Plants 3:

 If you’re anticipating the imminent arrival of spring, along with it comes fiddleheads.
 One of the first springtime delicacies to pop up, harvesting fiddleheads is all about harvesting them early, when they’re just one or two inches from the soil and still tightly curled.
 Peel them and cook them before eating since raw fiddleheads contain an enzyme that can make your stomach upset.
 Who knew a fern could taste so great.

 Edible Plants 4: